 It is essential that the medical community do a better job of recognizing and addressing this bias.
 In the meantime, women must feel empowered to stand up for themselves (and their children and family members) in the medical setting.

 With changes in insurance and health care systems merging, it can be hard and confusing to navigate the medical space.
 The last thing you want to do is not be aligned with your physician.
 Here, OB/GYN Dr. Kiarra King shares her tips on how to advocate for yourself and your health at the doctor’s office.

-Here are 4 tips on how to practice self-advocacy in the health care space.
+Here are 4 tips on how to advocate for yourself at the doctor’s office

 I know it’s hard.
 I know you often run around taking care of kids, spouses, dogs, cats, bats… I mean, you name it (okay, maybe not bats, but hey, I was on a roll!).
 As the old adage goes, you can’t pour from an empty cup.
 If you aren’t well, how on earth can you optimally care for others?

 - When was your last annual gynecology exam?

 - When was your last mammogram, if applicable?